CPL. PETER R. ROBINSON: Lost to shadows of time in the Pacific

 Young Peter had come along on Nov.
 27, 1926 and George Morrison Robertson, the Robertsons’ second and final child, would be born in 1931.

-No later than 1934, the Robertsons had moved to Irvington, dad Robert Robertson finding work at the General Motors auto factory in North Tarrytown (Sleepy Hollow today, site of today’s Edge-on-Hudson condominiums).
-Robert would soon enter Irvington High School, in autumn 1940.
-At IHS he played football, both offense and defense as was customary at the time.
+By 1934, the Robertsons had moved to Irvington, dad Robert finding work at the General Motors factory in North Tarrytown (Sleepy Hollow today, site of today’s Edge-on-Hudson condominiums).
+Peter would enter Irvington High School in September 1940.
+At IHS he played football on both offense and defense as was customary at the time.
 He played fullback on offense and most likely linebacker or perhaps line on defense.

-Pvt.
-Robertson appears to have reported for active duty for the first time in January 1945 and was stationed at Amarillo (Texas) Army Air Field where he likely trained as a technician for repairs and servicing of B-17 Flying Fortress and B-29 Superfortress bombers.
+Cpl.
+Robertson was stationed at Amarillo (Texas) Army Air Field after his enlistment.
+That is where he likely trained as a technician for repairs and servicing of B-17 Flying Fortress and B-29 Superfortress bombers.

-It’s still not clear when, why or how Pvt.
-Robertson wound up in the Philippines or even if that was only a stopover on a flight from Hill Field to Japan.
+It’s still not clear when, why or how Cpl.
+Robertson wound up in the Philippines or even if that was only a stopover on a flight from Hill Field to Occupied Japan.
 His final days and his end are shrouded in mystery.
 He was 19 when he died.

-… Peter Robertson’s parents both lived out their days in Irvington, each reportedly dying in 1973.
-His brother George died in Orange, California, at the relatively young age of 51 in 1983. …
+… Peter Robertson’s parents both lived out their days in Irvington, both dying in 1973.
+His brother George died in Orange, California, at age 51 in 1983. …

 AUTHOR’S NOTE: It was only through the personal recollection of a reader of this blog, Kathy (Gallagan) Mahoney, that Peter Robertson’s inclusion has come about.
 Kathy, an Irvington native with long roots in the village (her maternal grandmother, Elizabeth McGovern was born in Irvington in about 1869), lived on south and later north Dutcher streets before her 1965 marriage.
-She is retired and lives in Tappan, N.Y.
-She said she visits Piermont, directly across the river from Irvington where the pre-Tappan Zee Bridge ferry once coursed from Irvington, where she can look directly at Main Street.
+At the time this post was published, she was retired and living in Tappan, N.Y.
+She said was a regular visitor to nearby Piermont, directly across the river from Irvington where the pre-Tappan Zee Bridge ferry once coursed, where she can look directly at Main Street.
 Kathy said she never knew Peter Robertson, but did know his five-year-younger brother George in high school and heard stories about the fallen war hero …

 ...
-It was also Kathy’s inquiry about Irvington residents who died in the Korean War -- or conflict or police action, your choice — that led me to discover yet another Irvington World War II veteran who died in service, albeit 1951 in southern Korea, Pfc.
-Griswold Mills “M” Hill Jr. … His profile is being researched and will be included in this blog, joining Peter Robertson’s, bringing to a total of 18, not the previous 16, who came from Irvington, served in the World War II era and died while still in service to their country. ...
+It was also Kathy’s inquiry about Irvington residents who died in the Korean War — or conflict or police action, your choice — that led me to discover yet another Irvington World War II veteran who died in service, albeit 1951 in southern Korea, Pfc.
+Griswold Mills “M” Hill Jr. … His profile has been added to my blog, joining Peter Robertson’s, bringing to a total of 18, not the previous 16, who came from Irvington, served in the World War II era and died while still in service to their country. ...
 Hill left the military in 1946 but remained on active reserve duty with the Marines before his 1950 recall. ...

 Links to similar personal stories about Irvington heroes who gave their lives for their country*